Justice & Law Enforcement

 ๐ Mandatory Minimums & Truth in Sentencing

-Replace opaque discretion with legislated guidelines, mandatory minimums for serious categories, parole only after most of the sentence and proven reform, three-strikes rules for repeat serious crime, and public reporting of every sentence with justification.
+Replace opaque discretion with legislated guidelines, mandatory minimums for serious categories, parole only after most of the sentence and proven reform, three-strikes rules for repeat serious crime, public reporting of every sentence with justification, and one uniform criminal law that does not vary by ancestry, faith, or community.

 ๐ก๏ธ Localized & Accountable Policing